_clare_ireland_Daniel Stockman via CC BY SA 2.0.jpg)

-Doolin Pier, also known as Ballaghaline Quay, is situated on the west coast of Ireland's County Clare, close south of Doolin Point on the mainland side of the southern entrance into Galway Bay.
-The pier lies in a cove that is protected by a small islet.
-The pier is used by ferry services to the Aran Islands, local coastal rescue services, fishing vessels and local small craft.
+Doolin Pier, also known as Ballaghaline Quay, is situated on Ireland's west coast, close south of Doolin Point and on the approach to Galway Bay's southern entrance.
+It has two piers set into a cove that are marginally protected by a small islet.
+The very busy pier provides passenger services to the Aran Islands as well as sightseeing tours to the Cliffs of Moher.
+It is also used by local coastal rescue services, fishing vessels and local small craft.

 Save for the protection of the islet, Doolin Pier is completely open to westerly conditions and exposed to the full force of Atlantic swell.
-It provides an exposed anchorage in offshore winds northeast around through east to southeast, or in very settled conditions.
-Access requires attentive navigation to avoid reefs skirting the island and the mainland.
+It provides an exposed anchorage in very settled conditions or in offshore winds, northeast around through east to southeast.
+Daylight access is straightforward as there are no outlying dangers and all that needs to be avoided are the reefs skirting the island and the mainland on a final approach.

 Keyfacts for Doolin Pier (Ballaghaline Quay)